Eastern & Oriental Express: Singapore to Bangkok

 You can also see the gigantic golden Reclining Buddha at Wat Pho and enjoy a traditional Thai massage at the end of a busy day of sightseeing.

-Your holiday comes to an end today as you check out of your hotel and take a private transfer to the airport for your flight back to the UK, arriving the same evening.
+Your holiday comes to an end today as you check out of your hotel and take a private transfer to the airport for your flight back to the UK (not included).

 TMR RECOMMENDS: Extend your stay in Thailand and fly from Bangkok to the beautiful island paradise of Koh Samui (pictured) for a relaxing few days at the end of your holiday.